ashwani-chauhan2006/music_app/README.md

-# Spotify Clone
+# APMA Music Player

 A modern web-based music player inspired by Spotify, built with HTML, CSS, and JavaScript.
-This application provides a seamless music listening experience with features like playlists, search functionality, and user authentication.
+This application provides a seamless music listening experience with a beautiful user interface and essential music player features.

 ## Features